-Newcastle Trampoline Park and Gym which opened to the public in Autumn 2016 will soon be adding extra variety to it’s trampoline programme, giving even more local people the opportunity to get bouncing.
+Newcastle Trampoline Park and Gym have added two Autism Friendly sessions to it's programme, giving even more local people the opportunity to get bouncing.
 Staff at the centre, managed by GLL the UK’s largest leisure social enterprise, have been working in partnership with SPARCS Autism Support Group to bring weekly autism friendly sessions to their Better Extreme Trampoline Park, located on West Road, Newcastle.

-Better Extreme staff have been undergoing training during February so they are fully briefed on working with children and adults with autism and can offer the right support and environment for children, teenagers and adults on the autistic spectrum.
-The new weekly sessions will start on Thursday 2nd March from 4:00pm-5:00pm.
+Better Extreme staff have been undergone training so they are fully briefed on working with children and adults with autism and can offer the right support and environment for children, teenagers and adults on the autistic spectrum.

-Louise Holohan from SPARCS Autism Support Group is looking forward to the new sessions starting.
+Louise Holohan from SPARCS Autism Support Group welcomed the sessions.
 She said “It’s fantastic to have these new autism specific sessions where the whole family can get involved in a fun activity.
 The centre is adapting their standard look and feel, keeping music low and the trampoline park will be available exclusively for children and adults on the autistic spectrum.
 We hope to work closely with the centre moving forward to provide further opportunities in the future.”